 He noticed I intended to leave that night and saw his chance.
 It’s normally done in 1 day but Immigration does give itself 3 days.
 He seemed very “concerned” I needed the clearance that same day.
 “Come to discuss this with me over there,” he said pointing to a corridor away from the main public space.

 I assumed we were going to a meeting room but instead in the corridor, he told me that in order to get the exit clearance I had to put 2000 pesos ($44/105 m฿) in between the 2 pages of the form and hand it into his window.

 He told me we were doing it this way because transactions, including submitting forms, could only be done at the windows, but we were talking in the corridor because there were microphones and CCTV on the windows.

-If Mabasa pulls an extortion like this once a work day then he is averaging 41,000 peso a month in bribes. public Nurses and School Teachers make about 13500 per month which is the average salary in the Philippines.
+If Mabasa pulls extortion like this once a work day then he is averaging 41,000 pesos a month in bribes. public Nurses and School Teachers make about 13500 per month which is the average salary in the Philippines.

 I got the exit clearance and got out of the Philippines ASAP with no intention to return.
 I hope this post will make any people in positions of “authority” less likely to try to extort people.

 I have emailed, Facebook messages and tweeted the Bureau of Immigration and will post any replies here.